 - There will be a bit of space to move your filter back and forth that allows you to bring down one end of the filter and take it out of the compartment.

-- When adding the new filter, check the perimeter of the filter for an arrow that shows you the air flow direction, to ensure you’re installing the filter in the correct direction.
-In nearly all cases, the arrow should point to the main part (or top) of the furnace.
+- When adding the new filter, check the perimeter of the filter for an arrow that shows you the air flow direction, to make sure you’re installing the filter in the proper direction.
+In nearly all cases, the arrow should point towards the main part (or top) of the furnace.